rcravens/kit/README.md

 - `MYSQL_PASSWORD=secret`
 - `MYSQL_ROOT_PASSWORD=secret`

+### Laravel Environment
+The `./kit create` command will automatically create a `.env` in the code directory based on one of the following rules:
+1. First, if one already exists it will do nothing.
+2. Second, if an environment file exists in `laravel/.env` (or for production `laravel/env.prod`) this file will be copied into the code directory.
+3. Finally, as a fallback the `.env.example` in the code directory file will be copied as `.env`.
+The variables will be updated to work within the Docker environment.

 ### Hosts File
 For local development, update your Operating System's host file.
 For example, add the following line to resolve a domain to localhost:

 - `127.0.0.1     abc_app.local`

 ## Usage

+### General Usage

+Commands have the following format: `./kit [prod] COMMAND [options] [arguments]`
+- `[prod]` flag to specify production environment.
+If present, then the `docker-compose-prod.yml` and `.env.prod` files are used with the command
+- `COMMAND` the command to run
+- `[options]` any options supported by the command
+- `[arguments]` arguments expected by the command

+Here are a few examples showing a command and the production version:
+- `./kit create` and `./kit prod create`
+- `./kit artisan db:seed` and `./kit prod artisan db:seed`
+- `./kit horizon start` and `./kit prod horizon start`

+> [!NOTE]
+> In the following the `[prod]` option will be removed for brevity, but all commands support that option.

+### Creating a Laravel Application

+- `./kit create [--force]` will create a new Laravel application this uses the following:
+  - `--force`: the existing code directory will be deleted first
+  - `CODE_REPO_URL`: if specified the code from this repo wil be cloned, otherwise, the Laravel Github repo will be cloned
+  - `laravel/.env` (or for production `laravel/.env.prod`): if present this file will be copied into the code directory

 ### Starting / Stopping Application
 To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system, and then copy this directory to a desired location on your development machine.